PostHog/meta/requests-for-comments/2022-09-08-notifications.md

 ## Design
 *What are the key user experience and technical design decisions / trade-offs?*

+The core here is re-using subscriptions infra to send notifications as well to slack, not only images?

+And adds a store of notifications.
+These can be filtered to create the in-app notification view.

 ```mermaid
 graph LR
     A[Ingestion/Celery] -->|property seen| CS